davps/create-react-app-redux-boilerplate/README.md

 Boilerplate code to quickly setup a project.

-It is ready to use with TDD with the basic setup for unit, integratio and end to end tests.
+It is ready to use with TDD with the basic setup for unit, integration and end to end tests.

 |            | Status                                                                                                                                                                                                       |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |